 This is not all.
 Personas are updated automatically when changes occur, keeping you informed in an era of rapidly changing consumer behavior.

-Whether it is Bing or ChatGPT, using Gen AI to create buyer personas is a game-changer.
-It means smarter strategies, better connections, and a whole new way of understanding your audience!
+It doesn’t matter if it’s Bing or ChatGPT, using Gen AI to create buyer personas is a game-changer.
+You get smarter strategies, better connections, and a whole new way of understanding your audience!